Men’s Guide to Black Tie Dress Code in DC

 Pocket Squares

 In a black-tie setting, your pocket square should almost always be white.
 As for how you wear it, a straight-across placement is ideal, though there's technically no wrong answer for how you wear a pocket square.
+Here’s a simple white linen pocket square that works for black tie looks and beyond.

 What to Avoid